 Each person looks for different attributes in a fraternity.
 Each of the chapters focus on one or more of the following: academics, athletics, campus involvement, community service, leadership, and/or friendship.
 The choice is yours, so look carefully at all of the chapters and evaluate which one best meets your needs and interests.

-Most chapters have moved to a period that ranges from six to twelve weeks.
+Most chapters have moved to a period that ranges from five to twelve weeks.
 The new-member period affords opportunities to meet other members, learn fraternity history and feel at home in the chapter.
 Each chapter establishes its own new-member program and initiation dates.
 This is a great question to ask the active members as you meet them during recruitment activities.